DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ## Conclusion

 Phew!
-That's a long list, and yet it does not cover all the features Spring Boot has to offer (eg: Actuators and metrics).
-I am amazed at how far Java development has come in last few years.
-Even more amazing considering Spring Boot (& family) is completely free and open-source.
-Good times.
+That's a long list, and yet it does not cover all the features Spring Boot has to offer (eg: [Actuators and metrics](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html)).
+It amazes me that Java development has come this far.
+I still remember reinventing the wheel (& writing too much code for it) for every project, not to mention the testing required.
+This is even more amazing considering Spring Boot (& family) is completely free and open-source.
+Good times!

 Hit me up in the comments if I missed anything or if you have any queries.